Silfra is frequently rated as one of the world's top ten dive sites, with up to 100 meters of underwater visibility.

 Pick up: Add pick up and drop off from hotels or guesthouses in Reykjavík for an additional 3000 ISK when booking.

-Requirement: PADI open water certificate or compatible required.
-PADI advanced and dry suit certificates recommended.
+Requirement: PADI open water certificate or equivalent along with Drysuit certification or logbook with 10 logged drysuit dives in the last two years is required.
 All dives are performed in a dry suit.
 Divers have to supply their sizes of suit upon booking.
-To have dived in the last 2 years before diving Silfra, as it is challenging for new divers.
-Must be at least 18 years old and understand instructions in english.
+Must have dived in the last 2 years before diving Silfra.
+Must be at least 18 years old and understand instructions in English.

 Wear glasses?
 Since you are wearing a dive mask to see underwater, there can be nothing in the way of the seal to keep them from filling up with water so you can not wear your glasses underneath the mask.
 You will have to go without them, so please wear contact lenses or bring your own mask with prescription.